-The Company has incurred acquisition related costs of \$24, which have been included in "General and administrative expenses" in the condensed consolidated statement of income.
+The Company has incurred acquisition related costs of \$1,809, which have been included in "General and administrative expenses" in the consolidated statement of income for the year ended March 31, 2017.

 The purchase price has been allocated on a provisional basis, as set out below, to the assets acquired and liabilities assumed in the business combination.